Divyashrimb/First/README.md

-Empswitch:- This is the demo for Switch statement Empcont:- This is the demo for control statements ReverseString:-- This code is for a simple reverse of a String
+Empswitch:- This is the demo for Switch statement Empcont:- This is the demo for control statements ReverseString:-- This code is for a simple reverse of a String Immute:- This is the code for Immutable class